fish-shell/fish-shell/doc_src/cmds/set_color.rst

 A second color may be given as a desired fallback color. e.g. ``set_color 124212 brblue`` will instruct set_color to use *brblue* if a terminal is not capable of the exact shade of grey desired.
 This is very useful when an 8 or 16 color terminal might otherwise not use a color.

+fish uses the terminal's 256-color palette for named colors, and 24-bit true-color for colors specified using the RGB syntax.
+To switch from the 256-color palette to a 16-color palette, set :envvar:`fish_term256` to 0 - ``set -g fish_term256 0``.
+To turn off true-colors, set :envvar:`fish_term24bit` to 0 - ``set -g fish_term24bit 0``.

 The following options are available:

 **-b** or **--background** *COLOR*